Maureque/gvsig-gsoc2019-topology/README.md

 * [Wiki Page](https://github.com/Maureque/gvsig-gsoc2019-topology/wiki/1.-New-rules-for-the-Topology-Framework-in-gvSIG-Desktop)

+* Complete repository of the topology framework: https://github.com/gvsig-sandbox

 ## Introduction
 A new topology toolbox.
 This tool will provide a group of integrity rules that will check the validation of the geometries relationship in the data.
 A new topology data model can be created for each project.
 This toolbox provide a new set of tools to navigate, find and fix validation errors different from each topology rule.
 Right now, there are just a few topology rules implemented with a limited actions.
 This project will analize, implement and optimize a new set of rules that will be incorporated to this framework.
 This tools can be created in Java or in Jython through the Scripting composer tool.